 and nontraded goods.
 He also aggregated factors into two categories, labor

 and capital.
 He then estimated the capital and labor requirements to produce:

-Capital and Labor Requirements in one million dollars' worth of typical exportable and importable bundles in 1947.
+Capital and Labor Requirements to produce one million dollars' worth of the typical exportable and importable bundles in 1947.

 kx = aKx/aLx = $14,300 (exports)

 |The US seems to have been endowed with more capital per